shamohamin/football_player_tracking/README.md

 ## Classification(Second Part)

 For classifying players of the teams and referees, we have used Neural Network.
+Our framework for building the Neural Network Tensorflow(Keras).

 Our dataset was from https://datasets.simula.no/alfheim/ that provides us with three points of view from the football field.